AdobeDocs/experience-manager-learn.en/help/forms/querying-submitted-data/part1.md

 Once you create Adaptive Form based on JSON schema, the next step is to store the submitted data in database.
 For this purpose we will use the new JSON data type introduced by various database vendors.
 For the purpose of this article we will use MySql 8 database to store the submitted data.

 MySql 8 database was used for this article.
 MySQL introduced a new data type called [JSON](https://dev.mysql.com/doc/refman/8.0/en/json.html).
 This makes it easier to store and query JSON objects.
-We will be storing the submitted data in a column of type JSON in our database.
+We are storing the submitted data in a column of type JSON in our database.

 The following screen shot shows the submitted form data stored in JSON data type.
 The column "formdata" is of type JSON.
 We also stored the name of the form associated with the data in the column formname